Trade/Other Name(s): Votrient

 This drug may cause the thyroid gland to become underactive, a condition called hypothyroidism.
 Symptoms of hypothyroidism include fatigue and tiredness, weight gain, feeling cold, and constipation.
 The diagnosis can be made with a simple blood test, and it can easily be treated with medicine.
 Patients on pazopanib should be watch for signs and symptoms of hypothyroidism.

 Pazopanib can cause damage to the kidneys leading to the finding of protein in the urine.
+Your doctor will check your urine to find out if this happens.
 The drug should be stopped if this becomes severe.

 Rarely, pazopanib can cause holes (perforations) in the digestive tract, or passageways that aren’t supposed to be there (fistulas).
 Both of these can be life-threatening.
 Tell your doctor or nurse right away if you have any severe stomach (abdominal) pain, especially if you also have nausea, vomiting, constipation, fever, if you are vomiting blood, or if you have red or very dark colored stools.

 Possible side effects